MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-entire-sqlserver-slow.md

 ## Step 5: Troubleshoot excessive I/O causing slowness in SQL Server

 Another common reason for the perceived overall slowness of SQL Server workloads is I/O issues.
 I/O slowness can impact most or all queries on the system.
+Use the following methods to troubleshoot the issue:

 - Check for hardware issues: